viaboxxsystems/nlstools/readme.txt

 Stage a Release
 ---------------
-mvn release:clean release:prepare release:perform -Dusername=[googlecode user] -Dpassword=[googlecode password]
+mvn release:clean release:prepare release:perform -Dusername=[github user] -Dpassword=[github password]

 (new) maven way to deploy to OSSRH and release them to the Central Repository